Nordine Oubaali: Oubaali vs. Inoue

-Oubaali vs. Donaire
+Oubaali vs. Donaire, Martinez, and Retirement

 Oubaali was scheduled to make his third WBC title defense against the former four-weight world champion Nonito Donaire.
 Donaire was ranked number 1 by the WBC at bantamweight.
 The fight was scheduled for December 12, 2020, at the Mohegan Sun Arena in Uncasville, Connecticut.
 Oubaali withdrew from the fight on November 13, 2020, following a positive COVID-19 test.
 He was replaced by Emmanuel Rodríguez, who was to face Donaire on December 19, 2020.
 On December 9, 2020, Donaire was forced to withdraw from the Rodriguez fight, as he had tested positive for COVID-19 as well.
 The fight between Oubaali and Donaire was rescheduled for May 29, 2021, as the main event of the PBC card held at the Dignity Health Sports Park in Carson, California.
 Donaire won the fight by a fourth-round knockout.
 Oubaali was knocked down twice in the third round, before getting finished with a hook-straight-uppercut combination in the fourth round.

-This would prove to be the last fight of his professional career, as Oubaali officially announced his retirement from the sport on April 5, 2022.
+Oubaali officially announced his retirement from the sport on April 5, 2022.
+However, he would return to the ring on April 29, 2023 against journeyman Ricardo Martinez, suffering two knockdowns en route to a split-decision loss.